-Following interviews and any other investigation undertaken, as the School deems appropriate, the HOS will determine whether and to what extent the allegation of bullying, cyber-bullying, or retaliation has been substantiated.
-If it is determined that the policy set forth in this Plan has been violated, the HOS will determine what disciplinary action and/or other remedial action is appropriate and how it will be implemented.
+Following interviews and any other investigation undertaken, as the School deems appropriate, the Head of School will determine whether and to what extent the allegation of bullying, cyber-bullying, or retaliation has been substantiated.
+If it is determined that the policy set forth in this Plan has been violated, the Head of School will determine what disciplinary action and/or other remedial action is appropriate and how it will be implemented.
 In all circumstances where dismissal is considered as a disciplinary action, the Head of School will be consulted and will make the final determination.